- What is a hot end?: A key part of the extruder that melts and deposits filament on the print bed.

 - Price: around $140 — Available on Amazon here

 The attached sink will add a bit of weight to the hot end.

 Designed for direct drive extruders and with the heat sink attached to the hot end, the Titan Aero is a hybrid hot end built for efficiency.

 Since the heat sink is attached to the hot end, there is a far shorter distance to travel from the heater block to the extruder.
 This makes it great for fast printing, and the E3D Titan Aero also has great grip to prevent filament jams, and is designed to be extremely easy to clean.
-It’s also compatible with both 1.75mm and 3mm filament.
+It’s also compatible with both 1.75mm and 3mm filaments.

 Though minor, it is important to remember that the attached heat sink will add a small amount of weight to the hot end, so it will struggle to reach the precision of the E3D V6 at the same faster speeds.